beingmechon/CAPTCHA_Prediction_AzureML/README.md

-# End To End MLOps Project
+# CAPTCHA Prediction in AzureML